drupal-deconstructed/drupal-7-deconstructed/module.md

 contain the word "alter" in the name.
 Under the hood, alter hooks are calls to the drupal_alter() function.

+Considering how important it is, drupal_alter() is a surprisingly small function, if you exclude the comment lines.
+As an aside, the comments in this function are exceptionally good, and serve as a great example of the kind of commenting that you should be doing as a developer.

+Because drupal_alter is frequently called, it uses the advanced drupal_static() pattern, as described in the [performance](18-performance.md) chapter. drupal_alter() may take either a single type of alterable data or an array of alterable types.
+The former is, by far, the more common use case.

+We'll describe that case first, and after you understand the function talk about how it differs when an array is passed.

 ###Intercepting hooks
 Intercepting hooks allow modules to respond to an event (such as a